-Use of clamps or tourniquets on AVFs or AVGs is not recommended because of damage and/or thrombosis that can occur by applying too much pressure.
-New and developing AVFs and AVGs are particularly vulnerable to hematoma formation, infiltration, and bruising.
+Use of clotting devices (e.g., tourniquets or straps) on AVFs is discouraged because of damage and/ or thrombosis that can occur by applying too much pressure.
+New and developing AVFs are particularly vulnerable to hematoma formation, infiltration, and bruising.